 - Click Backups in the menu on the left.

-- Click Delete on the bottom left the pane.
+- Click the remove icon on the bottom left the pane.
+It looks like a minus icon.

 - Click Delete in the pop-up.